home / writing

 Cleaner, faster, and the output actually looks good.

 fzf (fuzzy finding) is fucking amazing.
-Install it, configure it, and watch your productivity skyrocket.
+I installed it, configured it, and watched my productivity skyrocket.
 It turns any list into an interactive, searchable interface.
 Want to find a file?
 Ctrl+T. Want to search command history?
 Ctrl+R. Want to kill a process? ps aux | fzf | awk '{print $2}' | xargs kill.

 Terminal Multiplexers